-Eye Movement Desensitization and Reprocessing or EMDR is a well-known therapy in the world of psychology.
-It’s typically used for trauma victims with classic PTSD (post-traumatic stress disorder) symptoms.
+EMDR (Eye Movement Desensitization and Reprocessing) is a well-known therapy in the world of psychology.
+It was originally designed for those who have undergone trauma and were suffering from classic PTSD (post-traumatic stress disorder) symptoms.
+Over time, the therapy has been found to have wider applications and has been beneficial in treating depression, anxiety, OCD, grief, and addiction, among other conditions.
 But does it have any side effects?

-Overall, EMDR is considered a safe therapy.
-In fact, it’s even recommended by professionals as well as organizations like the American Psychiatric Association (APA).
-As such, there are no dangers of using EMDR for a trauma victim or even someone with a dissociative disorder.
-However, there are challenges and some risks that the EMDR therapist must keep in mind and deal with during sessions.
+Overall, EMDR is considered a safe therapy and is recommended by organizations like the World Health Organization (WHO) and the American Psychiatric Association (APA), as well as numerous professionals who have seen the benefits of the method first hand.
+There are no dangers of using EMDR for a trauma victim or even someone with a dissociative disorder.
+However, there are potential side effects that patients may experience over the course of treatment.
+There are some challenges and risks that the EMDR therapist must keep in mind and navigate during the sessions.

-EMDR basically uses eye movements and bilateral stimuli to help trauma victims remember the traumatic event and process it in a new way so as to normalize those memories and make them less triggering and painful.
-In simpler terms, it allows trauma victims to process the traumatic event and the emotions related to it in a better and controlled way.
+EMDR essentially uses eye movements and bilateral stimuli (stimulation of both sides which in this case refers to the brain) to help trauma victims resolve traumatic memories that have become “stuck” in the brain.
+During the process of EMDR, patients are instructed to remember the traumatic event while simultaneously being exposed to bilateral stimulation.
+This distraction allows the patient to recall the distressing memory in a new way so as to normalize the memories and make them less triggering and painful.
+Furthermore, it is thought that the bilateral stimulation engages the whole brain and allows the traumatic memories to be stored in amore stable part of the brain and consequently perceived differently.
+In simpler terms, EMDR allows trauma victims to process the traumatic event and the corresponding emotions in a more efficient and controlled way.

 Is EMDR Effective?

 In order to determine EMDR’s safety, it’s vital to understand its effectiveness.
 At the end of the day, only a safe and tested therapy can produce positive results.
-In the case of EMDR, its high rates of effectiveness, as well as positive outcomes in trial studies, speak volumes about its safety.
+EMDR is supported by numerous research studies as having high rates of effectiveness, as well as positive outcomes in trial studies, all of which speak volumes about its safety.

-In fact, one review study from 2014 in the Permanente Journal suggested that EMDR may be even more effective for trauma victims than ubiquitous cognitive behavior therapy (CBT).
+In fact, one review study from 2014 in the Permanente Journal suggested that EMDR may be even more effective for trauma victims than what is often considered the primary treatment option, Cognitive Behavior Therapy (CBT).

-Some research also found that this therapy can help trauma victims that are experiencing symptoms like anger and thoughts of self-harm or suicide.
+Some research also found that the benefits of EMDR extend to helping trauma victims with symptoms like anger and thoughts of self-harm or suicide.

-While Francine Shapiro, the psychologist behind EMDR, devised it for PTSD patients, it’s now used for other disorders as well, including dissociative disorders.
-It may also be used for depression or anxiety, especially those linked with childhood trauma.
+While Francine Shapiro, the psychologist who developed EMDR, devised it for PTSD patients, it’s now used for other disorders, including dissociative disorders.
+It may also be used for depression or anxiety, especially when these conditions are linked with childhood trauma.

-Many times EMDR is used alongside other therapies to bolster the results, especially when used for treating disorders other than PTSD.
+Many times EMDR is used alongside other therapies to bolster the results, especially when addressing conditions other than PTSD.
 For PTSD, it still remains the most frequently used therapy and has also proved to be very helpful with OCDs.

-It’s clear from scientific evidence as well as accounts from many seasoned psychologists that EMDR is an effective and rather quick way to help trauma victims.
-Moreover, it has been practiced for a long time, and there haven’t been reports of any serious side effects, so to speak.
+It’s clear from scientific evidence as well as accounts from many seasoned therapists that EMDR is an effective and rather quick way to help trauma victims.
+Moreover, it has been practiced for decades without reports of any serious side effects.

 Challenges and Side-Effects of EMDR

 EMDR is widely considered a safe and effective therapy by doctors and therapists alike.
-However, there are some challenges that therapists must address.
+However, there are some challenges that therapists must address throughout the course of treatment.
 Similarly, there may be side effects, although with very little chance.

-Understanding those challenges and risks can better equip both the therapist and the client to ensure the success of therapy.
+Understanding those challenges and risks can better equip both the therapist and the client to ensure that therapy will be successful.

-EMDR, as a therapy, is marked by increased self-awareness for trauma victims.
+EMDR, as a therapy, increases self-awareness in trauma victims.
 This can result in a number of side effects, including:

 - Strong, intense emotions during and after the sessions, lasting from hours to days